-Jason Pollak enters his fourth season with the Sacramento State coaching staff and his third as the team's primary receivers coach.
+Jason Pollak recently completed his fourth season with the Sacramento State coaching staff and his third as the team's primary receivers coach in 2016.

 In 2015, Shane Harrison was named honorable mention all-Big Sky after catching 71 passes for 907 yards and eighth touchdowns.
 His receptions were the fifth most in school single-season history while his touchdown total tied him for the ninth most by a Hornet.
 Harrison was nearly unstoppable over the final four games of the season.
 During that stretch, he caught 40 passes for 538 yards and hauled in all eight of his touchdown receptions.
 He had at least eight receptions in each of those games and had four 100-yard performances during the season.